-Have you asked yourself what are the best times to post on TikTok?
+Have you asked yourself what the best times to post on TikTok are?

-The first social media platform to hit the world wide web is that of MySpace in 2004.
+The first social media platform to hit the world wide web was MySpace in 2004.

 Since then, many others have emerged, including Facebook, Twitter, and Instagram.
 And while these have all been pretty successful in their own right, none have grown as fast as TikTok.

-And, it’s not just for the young bods, looking to enhance their followers for vanity reasons, either.
-Social media is a fantastic platform in which to market your business, especially through the likes of TikTok.
+And, it’s not just for the young bods looking to enhance their followers for vanity reasons, either.
+Social media is a fantastic platform to market your business, primarily through the likes of TikTok.

 In 2017, there were around 239 million TikTok account holders.
 By 2018, this had almost doubled to approximately 500 million.
 And, it just keeps on growing.

-It’s estimated that there are now around 800 million active TikTok users worldwide with more that 100 million in the US alone.
+It’s estimated that there are now over 1 billion monthly active TikTok users worldwide, with more than 100 million in the US alone.

-As you can see, TikTok is an immensely popular platform.
-It’s literally full of tech-savvy users ready to snatch up the latest product, bag the best deal, or simply find some great brands to follow.
+As you can see, TikTok is a trendy platform.
+It’s literally full of tech-savvy users ready to snatch up the latest product, bag the best deal, or find some great brands to follow.